Limits of the non-Hermitian description of decay models: Model and results

-Figure \ref{fig2} compares the time evolution of the expectation values of the operator $O_A=a_1^\dag a_1$, calculated with the exact system+bath solution (curves labeled $n_b$) versus those calculated with the non-Hermitian operator of Eq. (\ref{nH}) (curves labeled $n_{nh})$.
+Now we move our attention to our claim R3: if the spectrum of $H_A$ is non-degenerate, exceptional points cannot occur in the weak coupling limit.
+One can start to understand this based on physical grounds: if the couplings to the baths are perturbationally small, to zeroth order the eigenvectors of $H_{nh}$ are equal to the eigenvectors of $H_A$.
+The latter are always orthogonal and therefore distinct, and cannot be made identical by the addition of small corrections.
+In Appendix \ref{R3Appendix} we use a perturbative argument \cite{kato2013perturbation} to prove this statement for {\em any} system with a non-degenerate spectrum of $H_A$, and which has weak coupling to one or more baths like those considered in this article.

+Exceptional points may appear in other regions where the dynamics is non-Hermitian.
+As an example, we show that the model in Figure \ref{fig:1abdce}a can host exceptional points in the singular coupling limit.

+For our simple model, the $N=1$ subspace dynamics in the singular limit is described by $H_{nh}$ of Eq. (\ref{LindbladHamiltonian}) with $\Gamma_s=2\frac{C_s^2}{B_s}$ and $L_s=a_s$.
+We verify this below numerically, and provide a mathematical proof in Appendix \ref{R3Appendix}.

+To demonstrate this claim, we calculate numerically the exact time-evolution of the expectation value of system operators ${\cal O}_A(t) = \tr [\rho_A(t) O_A] = \tr [\rho^{(N=1)}(t) O_A]$ for system operators $O_A$ that conserve the particle number; the latter equality holds because of the vanishing contribution from the vacuum component $\rho^{(N=0)}(t)$ of $\rho_A(t)$.
+Figure \ref{fig2} shows such results for $O_A=a_1^\dag a_1$ (curves labeled $n_b$) and compares them with the prediction of non-Hermitian dynamics under the operator of Eq. (\ref{LindbladHamiltonian}) with $\Gamma_s=2\frac{C_s^2}{B_s}$ (curve labeled $n_{nH})$.
 In all cases, the initial state is chosen to be $a_1^\dag|0\rangle$ and once again we set $C_2=3C_1=3C$, $B_2=2B_1=2B$; similar results are found for any other non-unity ratios.
-Panels $(a)$, $(b)$, $(c)$ and $(d)$ show the results in the weak limit, for fixed $B=2$ and $C$ approaching zero.
-Panel $(e)$ shows the singular limit with $\frac{C^2}{B}=0.5$ fixed and both $B$ and $C$ increasing.
-As expected, there is good agreement between the exact and the non-Hermitian results as these limits are approached.
+Figure \ref{fig2} demonstrates that as the singular limit is approached with $\frac{C^2}{B}=0.5$ fixed and both $B$ and $C$ increasing, the agreement between the exact results (dashed lines) and the non-Hermitian approximation (solid line) improves steadily.

-Results like those shown in Fig. \ref{fig2} offer additional support for the validity of R1: the dynamics of $\rho_{N=1}(t)$ approaches non-Hermitian time-evolution asymptotically in the known singular and weak coupling limits.
-We do not find non-Hermitian evolution of $\rho_{N=1}(t)$ elsewhere, and therefore the evolution of $\rho_A(t)$ is not described by the Lindblad master equation (R2), away from the weak- and the singular-coupling limits.

-This analysis also allows us to make an important point about the existence of exceptional points.
-The first condition is that the evolution must be Lindbladian.
-As already established, for a decay system this means that the system must be either in the weak or in the singular coupling limit.
-Within these two limits, then, and within the Hilbert space with the largest particle number $N$, tuning to an exceptional point is achieved when at least two right eigenvectors of $H_{nh}$ become identical.

-For our simple system+bath model, it is straightforward to check that the right eigenvectors for $H_{nh}$ of Eq. (\ref{nH}) become identical when
+For our simple system+bath model, it is straightforward to check that the right eigenvectors for $H_{nh}$ of Eq. (\ref{LindbladHamiltonian}) become identical if